Madison College's Construction and Remodeling students gain real-world, hands-on experience building sheds and tiny homes.

 Exterior and interior finishes are important elements of our program’s curriculum; we cannot provide a “shell” only.

 Can I come to you with a custom design idea?

 A: Possibly.
 The design needs to meet our curriculum and be easily built by students.
 In addition, the largest home that can be moved for a reasonable cost is 40 feet long by 16 feet wide by 11 feet tall.
 We cannot build multi-story buildings.

 Finally, if we agree to build a design of your choosing, you must provide the necessary construction documents.

-A: For the most part, it will be about 80-90% complete.
-Some things you will definitely need to have finished at your site include decks and stairs, the foundation, finish plumbing, finish electrical and tile work.
-In addition, there may be some finishes, interior and/or exterior, that the students were not able to complete before the end of the school year.
-The house comes as is, and it is up to you to finish it onsite.
+Your home will be 80-90% complete.
+You will finish the following on-site: decks, stairs, foundation, finish plumbing, finish electrical and tile work.
+There may be some things the students could not complete before the end of the school year.
+The house comes as is, and it is up to you to finish it on site.

-A: No, we do not come to site to work on them.
-We are not contractors, we are teachers, and we focus our energies on teaching our students here on campus.
-You will want a general contractor for your building site, to get the foundation in, handle the subcontractors and suppliers, and to finish things once the house gets to your site.
-In a nutshell, we are just another supplier for the job, albeit a very big part of it!
+No. We focus our energies on teaching our students.
+You will want a general contractor for your building site, to get the foundation in, handle the subcontractors and suppliers.
+We are just another supplier for the job, albeit a very big part of it!
 Your contractor will finish the job and hand you the keys.

 I’m ready to buy!
 How do I get on the waiting list?

 To be added to the list, you need land that is buildable and accessible from the road, and be able to pay for the house.
 Until it is secured to a foundation, it’s not real estate, but a giant “durable good.”
 Financing can be tricky, and not all banks are open to something as unique as this.

 I’m mostly just curious.
 Can I stop by and just look?